18F/ReVAL/docs/api.md

 ###### GoodTables Validator

 GoodTables validator comes with its own set of error codes.
-See the type of [validation](https://github.com/frictionlessdata/goodtables-py#validation) it performs where each check is an error code.
+See the [validation](https://github.com/frictionlessdata/goodtables-py#validation) it performs where each check is an error code.
 Here's the [data quality specification](https://github.com/frictionlessdata/data-quality-spec/blob/master/spec.json) that defines all the available error codes from GoodTables.

 ###### Rowwise Validator

 This includes both JSON Logic Validator and SQL Validator.
-This type of validators requires the app's owner to define their own set of error codes for each rule.
+This type of validators requires the app's owner to define an error code for each rule definition.
 Check with app's owner to obtain a list of error codes.
 For more details on how to create your own rules definition file, see [documentation on customizing a rowwise validator](customize.md#with-a-rowwise-validator).

 #### Code: 400 - Bad Request